 Dr Bach's focus was on simplicity and ease of use.
 The effect of taking the remedies is not to suppress emotions but to help us be present to them without being overwhelmed or stuck in them.
 Their great gift is that they help to break emotional and behavioural patterning.

-The Centre approves four levels of training.
+The International Practitioner training that I undertook is administered by the Bach Centre in the UK.
 Level 1 covers the basics of the system.
 Level 2 provides a deeper and more personal understanding.
 Level 3 is aimed at people who want to work with the remedies in a professional practice, and is assessed by means of examination and coursework including the preparation of written case histories.

-Consulting a BFRP is easy and is a good way to get started with the Bach system.
-BFRPs aim to teach you the remedies during the consultation process, so that you will be able to help yourself and your family in future – but always be able to call on your practitioner for help and assistance when you need it.
+Consulting a practitioner is easy and is a good way to get started with the Bach system.
+Practitioners aim to teach you the remedies during the consultation process, so that you will be able to help yourself and your family in future – but always be able to call on your practitioner for help and assistance when you need it.

 Almost 100 years after Dr Bach first made and used his flower remedies, they are now used in over sixty countries worldwide.

 "The main reason for the failure of the modern medical science is that it is dealing with results and not causes" Dr Edward Bach